 Skip to content Skip to main navigation Skip to footer

-The West Virginia Region XI Planning and Development Council is one of eleven regional planning and development councils in West Virginia and one of 73 local development districts in Appalachia.
-Falling under the BHJ umbrella, Region XI’s primary role is to facilitate regional initiatives accross Brooke and Hancock counties through economic development, infrastructure improvements, and regional collaberation.
+BHJ MPC is one of eleven regional planning and development councils in West Virginia and one of 73 local development districts in Appalachia.
+Falling under the BHJ MPC umbrella, Region 11’s primary role is to facilitate regional initiatives across Brooke and Hancock counties through economic development, infrastructure improvements, and regional collaboration.

-To achieve these goal, BHJ has planning and development initiatives across Brooke and Hancock counties including brownfield remediation, economic development, housing, workforce development, and infrastructure improvements including water, wastewater, stormwater, and broadband.
-BHJ routinely updates its Comprehensive Economic Development Strategy (CEDS) to aline with regional planning and development changes across Brooke and Hancock counties.
+To achieve these goal, BHJ MPC has planning and development initiatives across Brooke and Hancock counties including brownfield remediation, economic development, housing, workforce development, and infrastructure improvements including water, wastewater, stormwater, and broadband.
+BHJ MPC routinely updates its Comprehensive Economic Development Strategy (CEDS) to align with regional planning and development changes across Brooke and Hancock counties.

 The most recent CEDS can be viewed below: